-Download your data Download an archive of your account data, posts, connections, and more Your LinkedIn data belongs to you, and you can download an archive any time or view the rich media you have uploaded.
-You can learn more about what data you can export by visiting our Help Center.
-The works: All of the individual files plus more.
-Learn more Pick and choose: Select the data files you're most interested in.
-Learn more Articles Connections Imported Contacts Messages Invitations Profile Recommendations Registration Request archive Your download will be ready in about 24 hours
+Download your data Download an archive of your account data, po Download an archive of your account data, posts, connections, and more Your LinkedIn data belongs to you, and you can download an archive any time or view the rich media you have uploaded.
+You can learn more about what data you can export by visiting our Help Center .
+O The works: All of the individual files plue s more.
+Learn more O Pick and choose: Select the data files yo ou're most interested in.
+Learn more Articles Connections Imported Contacts Messages Invitations Invitations Profile Recommendations Registration Request archive Your download will be ready in about 24 hours